Sir James Long, 2nd Baronet: Capture by Waller

 He had entered the royal army and served in Sir Thomas Glemham's regiment at the beginning of the Civil War; later rising to the rank of Colonel of horse in Sir Francis Dodington's brigade.

 In 1645, he escorted the Prince of Wales to Bristol, and while returning to Devizes he was overtaken by a superior force of Parliamentarians under Waller and Cromwell; he fell rapidly back towards Bath, hotly pursued by Waller; but was intercepted by Cromwell, and the high thick-set hedges prevented his escape.
 He was captured, but soon exchanged.

-At the same time his manor at Draycot was sequestrated by an Act of Parliament, but restored to him in 1649 on payment of a £700 fine.
+At the same time, his manor at Draycot was sequestrated by an Act of Parliament, but restored to him in 1649 on payment of a £700 fine.
 Not long after this, according to Aubrey, "Oliver Cromwell, Protector, hawking at Howneslowe Heath, discoursing with him (Sir James Long), fell in love with his company, and commanded him to weare his sword, and to meet him a hawkeing, which made the strict cavaliers look on him with an evill eye."

 Family

 He married firstly, Anne, daughter of Sir William Dodington.
 There were no children from this marriage.
-He married secondly, c1640, Dorothy, daughter of Sir Edward Leech (MP)(or Leche) of Shipley Hall, Derbyshire and Drury Lane, London.
-They had five daughters and one son including:
+He married secondly, c.1640, Dorothy, daughter of Sir Edward Leech (MP) (or Leche) of Shipley Hall, Derbyshire and Drury Lane, London.
+They had five daughters and one son, including: